ndvinh98/Panorama/README.md

 # Panorama
-<li>This repository contains an implementation of multiple image stitching
+<li>This repository contains an implementation of multiple image stitching.
+<li>Slow processing with high resolution images.
-<li>Images must be supplied in left-to-right order.
+<li>Images must be supplied in left-to-right order or vice versa.

 ### Requirement
 <li>python3 (or higher)